TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    .. method:: print_callees(*restrictions)

-      This method for the :class:`Stats` class prints a list of all function that were called by the indicated function.
-Aside from this reversal of direction of calls (re: called vs was called by), the arguments and ordering are identical to the :meth:`~pstats.Stats.print_callers` method.
+      This method for the :class:`Stats` kundi prints a list of all function that were called by the indicated function.
+Aside kutoka this reversal of direction of calls (re: called vs was called by), the arguments and ordering are identical to the :meth:`~pstats.Stats.print_callers` method.